 Illinois uses a modified comparative negligence model, which means an injured party’s award could be reduced if he or she is to blame for a car wreck.

 In September 2015, the daughter of actor Paul Walker filed a lawsuit against Porsche for an accident that killed her father in 2013.
-According to Fox59, the wrongful death claim alleges that the car had design flaws which caused the wreck.
-However, Porsche states that Walker's accident was the result of his comparative fault, stating that the vehicle had been altered and that Walker knew the risks of his behavior.
+According to Fox59, the wrongful death claim alleges that the car had design flaws that caused the wreck.
+However, Porsche states that Walker’s accident was the result of his comparative fault, stating that the vehicle had been altered and that Walker knew the risks of his behavior.

 The case illustrates how comparative negligence can come into play in car accidents in Illinois and across the country.
 Knowing the state’s negligence laws gives motorists an idea of what to expect in terms of compensation following an accident.

 According to state law, Illinois uses a modified comparative negligence model that requires an injured party to be 50% or less to blame for an incident in order to recover damages.
 Someone who is found to be more than 50% at fault for an accident is barred from recovering compensation.

 Further, any award may be reduced proportionately to the plaintiff’s responsibility for the incident.
 For example, if a court (judge or jury) determines that the plaintiff was 20% at fault for the car accident, the plaintiff would receive 20% less than the total award.